RintarouTW/fsg/README.md

 - iro for color picker
 - (npm) rollup for js code bundler
 - (npm) terser for minify code

+### Local Development Dependency

+- live-server
+- https.conf.js (need local CA with mkcert)
+- use dev.html to load manifest.webmanifest.dev(PWA) and main.js(as module)
+- modify DEV_TESTING to true in common/define.js to make the generated .svg and .html to load runtime of local server.

 ## Why?